dakotacontois/Portfolio/README.md

 # Portfolio
-Professional portfolio combining personal projects with projects completed towards Masters degree
+Projects that I've worked on that went towards my Masters degree